 The technique requires a bit of extra exposure time as the allowance of extra exposure at the top of the scene will necessitate that the low element of the scene will soon be coated for longer when compared to a simple promenade technique.

 The aim of the Magic Cloth Method is really to balance the shutter speed on the sky versus the floor, and this works best should you plan to add some foreground that is interesting in the scene.

 „The most important thing for us is to always be learning, push the boundaries, and to find something new and different with each shoot.” ― Daniel and Lindsay Stark

 Facts about Aurora Borealis

-The Nitrogen in the atmosphere within 60 miles above the Earth’s surface reacts with the plasma & makes the sky appear blue.
+Atomic Nitrogen in the atmosphere within 60 miles above the Earth’s surface collides with electrons & makes the aurora appear blue.

 These are multi-day photo tours that include Jökulsarlon glacier lagoon.
 If conditions are good these tours can include Northern lights photography.